 Completing oral chemotherapy

 Side effects are one reason people have trouble completing oral chemotherapy .
 Although most side effects go away shortly after chemotherapy ends, preventing or treating symptoms can help you complete your course of chemotherapy.
-You should never feel you have to endure side effects, such as nausea, without any support.
+You should never feel you have to endure side effects, such as nausea.
 Talk to your health care provider about any side effects you are having.
 He/she may be able to prescribe medications to treat your side effects or change your treatment plan to reduce them.

 Learn more about the side effects of chemotherapy.

-If you have trouble remembering to take oral chemotherapy or medications to treat side effects, a daily pillbox or setting an alarm on your watch or phone may help .
+If you have trouble remembering to take oral chemotherapy or medications to treat side effects, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download a mobile app) may help .